Last Updated on

-Heysham (I’m told it is pronounced ‘hee-shum’, not ‘hay-sham’) sits on Lancashire’s coast at the southern end of Morecambe Bay.
-Before going, I knew of Heysham as a ferry port, offering services to the Isle of Man and Ireland, as well as home to the highly popular nuclear power station and, frankly, had no burning desire to visit either.
-But in fact the village of Heysham is a peach and, beyond it, on a sandstone headland just above the parish church of St Peter’s Heysham, stands the ancient ruin of St Patrick’s Chapel, as well as some very curious graves.
+Heysham (pronounced ‘hee-shum’, not ‘hay-sham’) sits on Lancashire’s coast at the southern end of Morecambe Bay.
+I knew of Heysham as a ferry port, offering services to the Isle of Man and Ireland, as well as home to the highly attractive nuclear power station and, frankly, had no burning desire to visit either.
+But in fact the core of the old village of Heysham is a peach and, beyond it, on a sandstone headland just above the parish church of St Peter’s Heysham, stands the ancient ruin of St Patrick’s Chapel, as well as some very curious graves.

 This is the site of a rare early Christian chapel.
 It is odd to think of our ancestors worshipping in this windswept spot, oh such a very long time ago.
 The place is undeniably evocative, notwithstanding the aesthetic blemish of the power station looming to the south.
 Power stations and car ferries are real newcomers.
 But it is relatively easy to shut these things out, even to dismiss the numerous dog-walkers, and try to imagine what it must have been like before civilisation arrived.
 For some reason, I had an almost overpowering vision of a Viking longship pulled up on the sand of Half Moon Bay, below the chapel.
 It lay at a slight angle, oars shipped, sail neatly furled, the painted dragon prow staring and grinning lopsidedly.
 Men were gathering driftwood for a fire on the beach; others explored, stretching, scratching, laughing and calling to one another.
 Somebody sang.
 Guards, several wearing chain-mail, stood watchfully on the low cliffs.
 A time-memory, perhaps, somehow recorded and played back; or just my over-active imagination.